 If you’ve used HubSpot’s Content Strategy tool to select pillar page topics, you may not need to perform all of the steps in this section, but it’s worth reading to make sure you find all the content associated with your pillar page and to help you define your subtopics.

-To select pillar page topics from your existing content, you will need to audit the content that you have for topics, keywords, and performance data.
+If you don't have a content offer to leverage, you can still find content to leverage for a pillar page.
+Audit your existing content for topics, keywords, and performance data.
 You can choose to review all of your content or a subset depending on your intent:

 - Review all of your content if you’re doing a full content review to collect all possible content topics that might be turned into pillar pages.